JLospinoso/jlospinoso.github.io/_posts/2016-11-15-usb-rubber-ducky-defeat.md

 You can also configure the security settings for Beamgun using the two check boxes.
 I recommend checking both boxes to get the benefits of both mitigations.
 Whenever beamgun detects a USB device, it will only execute the mitigations you have checked.
-If you check "Attempt to steal", Beamgun will attemt to steal all of the keystrokes and sink them harmlessly into its window.
+If you check "Attempt to steal", Beamgun will attempt to steal all of the keystrokes and sink them harmlessly into its window.
 If you check "Lock workstation", Beamgun will tell Windows to lock, forcing you to type your password in to continue.